Table of Contents

 The waiting period for a Section 8 housing choice voucher can be stressful and frustrating.
 Hopefully, once you know how to check on the status of your position on the waiting list, your stress level may drop.
 Above all, make sure you keep careful records of all correspondence from your local PHA and HUD.
 This way, you are protected in case a clerical error accidentally removes you from the waiting list.

-1. Have Extremely Low Income
+1. Having Extremely Low Income

 Verifying your household’s income and your family status is one of the first steps in the application process.
 This is likely the most powerful eligibility requirement a housing authority will consider when reviewing your application.